 In October 2008, the Icelandic banks Landsbanki, Kaupthing and Glitnir collapsed and the UK subsidiaries of the banks, Heritable and Kaupthing Singer and Friedlander, went into administration.
 At that time, the Council had £5m deposited with Heritable, which had been placed for two years on 28th June 2007 at a rate of 6.42%.
 Heritable Bank is a UK registered bank under English law and was placed in administration on 7th October 2008.
-As at 31st March 2015, a total of 14 dividend payments had been received from the administrator, which amounted to £4,783k (94% of the Council's total claim of £5,087k).
+As at 31st March 2014, a total of 14 dividend payments had been received from the administrator, which amounted to £4,783k (94% of the Council's total claim of £5,087k).
 In line with CIPFA guidance, an impairment was actioned in 2008/09 and part-reversals then followed in 2009/10 and in 2011/12 to reflect improved recovery prospects.
-A further part-reversal of the original impairment (£310k) was actioned in the 2013/14 accounts, leaving a provision for potential loss of £300k as at 31st March 2015 (6% of the total claim sum).
-In May 2015, the administrator advised that a further (as yet unspecified) dividend would be paid in August 2015.
+A further part-reversal of the original impairment (£310k) was actioned in the 2013/14 accounts, leaving a provision for potential loss of £300k as at 31st March 2014 (6% of the total claim sum).

-49 Heritage Assets: Further Information
+50 Heritage Assets: Further Information